abbasikov/Rails-frontend-test/README.md

 ## Notes

+- There is already `modal` Stimulus controller included in the app, which you can use to implement the modal form
 - For CSS portions, you are required to use Tailwind CSS
-- For JS portions, you are required to use Stimulus/Hotwire
+- For JS portions, you are required to use Stimulus/Hotwire/Turbo
 - We will be evaluating your work based on the quality of the code, the accuracy of the implementation, and the attention to detail in the design
 - We will also be evaluating the "Railsyness" of your code, so please try to stick to the idioms and conventions of the framework